 Bonds - These assets are a mix of private and public fixed income investment vehicles valued using the latest trading value of the obligations, if such exists, or prices for similar assets quoted on active markets, if not.
-This price is classified within Level 1 and Level 2 of the valuation hierarchy because either the instrument has a unit price that is quoted on an active public market or on a private market; or the instrument is issued and guaranteed by an entity that is traded on an active market.
+This price is classified within Level 2 of the valuation hierarchy because either the instrument has a unit price that is quoted on an active public market or on a private market; or the instrument is issued and guaranteed by an entity that is traded on an active market.

-Partnership Investments - These assets are private investment vehicles valued using the financial information of the partnership and our ownership interest.
-These assets are classified within Level 3 of the valuation hierarchy as there is not observable data on which to base the valuation.
+Partnership Investments - These assets are private investment vehicles valued at NAV or its equivalent using the financial information of the partnership and our ownership interest.
+These assets are classified within the investments measured at NAV category.